 - Your logo is also important to include just in case a journalist wants to include it in their article.

 Journalists will really appreciate a variety of different high-resolution photos of your product that they can use in their article.
 This will hopefully entice their readers and, in turn, help your crowdfunding campaign become more successful.

-These are just a few of the best practices we use at Command Partners to ensure that we’re creating media kits that journalists will appreciate, but you shouldn’t feel confined to just these three things.
+These are just a few of the best practices we use at Enventys Partners to ensure that we’re creating media kits that journalists will appreciate, but you shouldn’t feel confined to just these three things.
 Branch out and show your company’s true colors in your media kit.
 As long as you have the right information and it’s helpful to a journalist, you really can’t go wrong.